-During the year since Hurricane Harvey devastated the Gulf Coast, we have been following the recovery of Port Aransas, Texas.
+In the year since Hurricane Harvey devastated the Gulf Coast, we have been following the recovery of Port Aransas.
 Just one month after Harvey, we reported that Port Aransas was struggling to recover.
-Then, we checked in 6 months later to find that the city was still struggling but was hoping for Spring Break tourism to boost the local economy.
+Then, we checked in 6 months later to find that the city was still struggling but was hoping for spring break tourism to boost the local economy.

 Today, more good news has emerged for the residents of the small tourist destination: the town is receiving more funds for rebuilding, and a massive $1.3 billion-dollar development is moving forward.

 On October 31, the U.S. Secretary of Commerce announced that Port Aransas would be awarded a $5 million grant.
-This grant will help the city make improvements to its downtown and rebuild the docks and buildings that are still exhibiting considerable damage from the unprecedented storm.
-It will also purchase land that the city needs to provide services and will help create or maintain 130 jobs.
+This grant will help the city make improvements to its downtown and rebuild the docks and buildings that are still considerably damaged from the unprecedented storm.
+It will also purchase land that the city needs to provide services which will help create or maintain 130 jobs.

-During the same week that the $5 million grant was announced, a second was revealed by FEMA.
+During the same week that the $5 million grant was announced, a second was handed down by FEMA.
 The organization has awarded the Port Aransas Independent School District $1.2 million.
 This grant is intended to help cover the costs that the district spent on equipment needed for cleaning up its facilities.
-Superintendent Sharon McKinney stated that the funds would help cover expenses that insurance does not cover.
+Superintendent Sharon McKinney stated that the funds would help cover expenses that insurance did not cover.

 Now, a year later, developers have officially broken ground to begin building new additions to Cinnamon Shore.
-The expansion will add luxury homes, a gym, restaurants, and retail.
+The expansion will add luxury homes, a gym, restaurants, and retail locations.
 Additionally, a 10-acre lake will be constructed at the site and will feature one of the largest swimming pools in Texas.

-After their city was ravaged by the unforgiving winds and waters of Hurricane Harvey, the residents of Port Aransas have shown the power of vigilance.
-Though there is still more work to accomplish, Port Aransas has shown a fighting spirit that exhibits the classic Texan trait of resilience in the face of adversity.
+After their city was ravaged by the unforgiving winds and waters of Hurricane Harvey, the residents of Port Aransas have shown the power of perseverance.
+Though there is still more work to accomplish, Port Aransas has had an unconquerable fighting spirit.
+In true Texan style, they've stood strong in the face of adversity.

 If you are still struggling to receive a claim for damages caused by Hurricane Harvey, call our hurricane damage insurance lawyers at (888) 400-2101 for a free consultation.